Updated July 29, 2023

-- Materials:-It involves the cost of components and incorporates this cost to the final cost of the components are used.
+- Materials: It involves the cost of components and incorporates this cost into the final cost of the components used.

-- Labor:– Production cost of the product depends upon the specific jobs, and employee charges their time to a specific job.
+- Labor: The production cost of the product depends upon the specific jobs, and employee charges their time for a specific job.

-- Overhead:-It calculates the overall cost of the volume of jobs and then apply it to a specific job.
+- Overhead: It calculates the overall cost of the job volume and then applies it to a specific job.

-Job costing contains lots of discrete information about each job and cost accountant on the basis of their experience assign to each job.
+Job costing contains lots of discrete information about each job and costs accountants based on their experience assigned to each job.

-Various other features of Process Costing as follows:
+Various other features of Process Costing are as follows:

-- The plant has many divisions and each division specifies for each operation to perform.
+- The industry has many divisions, and each is specific to each operation.

-- Each process is a continuous, sequential and simultaneous operation to perform on each component.
+- Each process is a continuous, sequential, and simultaneous operation on each component.

-- An output of each process is the input of another operation.
+- The output of each process is the input of another operation.

 - In the last process, we obtain homogeneous products.

-- The final outcome may result in joint and by-products.
+- The outcome may result in joint and by-products.

-- Losses may happen either normal or abnormal at different stages of production.
+- Losses may happen either normally or abnormally at different stages of production.

-- Sequential processes involve the profit at each stage of the operation and while not transfer at the cost.
+- Sequential processes involve the profit at each operation step while not transferring at the cost.

-- If there remain the stocks of finished goods which are also expressed in similar to completed units.
+- If the stocks of finished goods remain, which are also expressed similarly to completed units.
 Its define as

 Below is the top 11 difference between Job Costing vs Process Costing

-- The job costing is a method of evaluating the cost of the tailor-made component which is ascertained for each job.
-Conversely, process costing is a costing technique that is used to determine the cost of each process.
+- Job costing evaluates the cost of the tailor-made component, which is specific to each job.
+In contrast, process costing is a costing technique that determines each process’s cost.

-- Job costing is used to determine the cost of the specialized job which is manufactured to meet the client’s specific need.
-Whereas Process Costing is used for standardized products are being produced.
+- Job costing determines the cost of the specific job manufactured to meet the client’s needs.
+In comparison, Process Costing determines the cost of standard products.

-- Each product is dissimilar from others and it involves different processes of operation due to this reason job costing is having product-specific pricing.
-While process costing is a volume based costing of jobs have been produced under a specific set of arrangement which is then dispersed over the number of units produced.
+- Each product is dissimilar from others, and it involves different operation processes.
+Due to this reason, job costing has product-specific pricing.
+At the same time, process costing is a volume-based costing of jobs produced under a specific set of arrangements which is then dispersed over the number of units produced.

-- In the job costing, a cost center is a job that is being prepared while the process is in itself cost center in the case of process costing.
+- In job costing, a cost center is a job being prepared, while process costing is in itself a cost center in the case of process costing.

 - There is no feature of the transfer of cost available in the job costing for any of the components.
 However, the cost of the last process is transferable to any subsequential process.

-- Minimization of cost in job costing is a slight rare while, there is more probability of price deduction.
+- Minimizing cost in job costing is slightly rare; there is more probability of price deduction.

-Let’s look at the top 11 Comparison between Job Costing vs Process Costing
+Let’s look at the top 11 Comparisons between Job Costing vs. Process Costing.

 |Nature||Customized or Tailor-made production||Standardized production.|

-Both job costing vs process costing itself are different from each other, One is used job-based industry on the basis of batches and another one process based product is used in mass production industries.
-And one of the major difference between job costing vs process costing is job-based process requires high precision and control over the job.
-Conversely, process-based products are the standardized product produced in mass, require less handling comparison to the job-based.
-Other difference is job-based products are quite expensive and time-consuming while process based product is less expensive and less time to consume to operate.
+To conclude, jobs costing and process costing are different from each other.
+Formal is a job industry based on batches, and the latter is based on products used in mass production industries.
+And one of the major differences between job costing vs process costing is the job-based process requires high precision and control over the job.
+Process-based products are produced in mass and require less handling than job-based ones.
+Another difference is that job-based products are quite expensive and time-consuming, while process-based product is less expensive and have less time to consume to operate.